Q: Isn’t WordPress made to be secure? I’m good at upgrading when a new release is available – won’t that keep me safe?

 A: It’s possible, but well-written and well-supported plugins should continue to work just fine after an installation has been hardened against attack.
 That’s been the case in my experience.
 A plugin that breaks completely as a result of implementing more stringent security measures isn’t a good plugin.

 Q: I administer a blog on WordPress.com rather than running my own self-hosted WordPress site.
 Do I have anything to worry about?

-A: If you blog at WordPress.com, Automattic takes care of you.
+A: If you blog at WordPress.com, my colleagues at Automattic take care of you.
 However, you should still be following best practices for accessing your account at WordPress.com (like keeping your computer free of malware).